GSA/digitalgov.gov/content/resources/introduction-to-translation-technology.md

 Another downside with automated machine translations is that they can struggle with idiomatic expressions and nuanced language use — how humans actually write and speak.
 In turn, these issues can make the translation sound unnatural and awkward.

 But could artificial intelligence (AI) make machine translation more accurate?
-AI — where algorithms learn human behavior and language use through neural networks — is a promising field.
+AI &mdash; where algorithms learn human behavior and language use through neural networks &mdash; is a promising field.
 It has the potential of making translations more accurate as it learns, but we are still far from 100% automation.

 Computer-aided technology is expensive and time-consuming now, but it can improve and lower costs as adoption grows.